Are the majority of Americans in favor of compensating kidney donors?

 Check out these four surveys:

-Which two surveys demonstrate the support for kidney donor compensation from the medical doctor members of the American Society of Transplant Surgeons and the American Society of Transplantation?
+Which four surveys demonstrate the support for kidney donor compensation from the transplant community?

 1. Rodrigue JR, Crist K, Roberts JP, Freeman RB Jr, Merion RM, Reed AI.
 Stimulus for organ donation: a survey of the American Society of Transplant Surgeons membership.
 Am J Transplant.
 2009 Sep;9(9):2172-6.doi: 10.1111/j.1600-6143.2009.02741.x.
 Epub 2009 Jul 16.
 PMID: 19624568.
 2014: Joint meeting of the ASTS and AST devoted to this topic,participants concluded “there is ‘no a priori reason not to work … toward a plan for pilot projects in offering incentives”.
 (Salomon D, et al, AJT 2015) “We believe it important not to conflate the illegal market for organs, which we reject in the strongest possible terms, with the potential in the United States for concerted action to remove all remaining financial disincentives for donors and critically consider testing the impact and acceptability of incentives to increase organ availability in the United States.”